asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 This is a Turtle programming tutorial written by Al Sweigart, author of *Automate the Boring Stuff with Python* and other programming books.
 You can read all of his books for free at [https://inventwithpython.com](https://inventwithpython.com).

+You can download this tutorial and all of the source code files from [https://inventwithpython.com/stt/stt.zip](https://inventwithpython.com/stt/stt.zip)

 ## Table of Contents